 OVERVIEW View Conference Agenda

-This conference examines how and when the Scottish Government plans to roll out implementation of the new Planning Act, what needs to happen for the Act to meet its original objectives for planning in Scotland and which issues remain to be defined in order to give full effect to the content of the Act.
+This online conference examines the Scottish Government’s implementation of the new Planning Act, what needs to happen for the Act to meet its original objectives for planning in Scotland and which issues remain to be defined in order to give full effect to the content of the Act.

-This conference is timed to enable engagement with two key parts of of the next stage in the Scottish Government Planning and Architecture Division's published 'Transforming Planning in Practice - Post-Bill Work Programme'.
+The conference is timed to enable engagement with two key parts of the next stage in the Scottish Government Planning and Architecture Division's published 'Transforming Planning in Practice - Post-Bill Work Programme'.

 The conference will assess the impact of the new Planning Act, the consequences of the Act for all parties to the planning process, and the broader expectations of planning in playing a key role in addressing climate change and reducing emissions as set out in the Scottish Government's 2019-20 Programme for Government.

 - Discuss the Act, NPF4 and getting the new system up and running

 - Examine the importance of delivering on plan led strategies - getting to spatial rather than appeal-based decisions

 - Assess the challenge of shaping coherent planning services - addressing internal and external drivers